artsy/eigen/docs/welcome_to_eigen_beta.md

   <img src="screenshots/success.png" />
 </p>

 Which should _eventually_ send an email invite, this will not be instant, and could be a few days away when we make our next beta.
+Which is when you'll get the email.

 <p align="center">
   <img src="screenshots/testflight-email.png" />